CS2103AUG2016-W10-C2/addressbook-level4/docs/DeveloperGuide.md

 *Extensions*

 1a.
 Entry with the specified id does not exist
 > 1a1.
-TodoList warns the user the entry with the specified id does not exist
+TodoList warns the user that the entry with the specified id does not exist
 >
 > Use Case Ends